Surrealism- Introduction

 Qualification:- Royal Academy of Fine Arts (Belgian Surrealist artist).

 4th FRIDA KAHLO– The artistic qualification of this artist is- Self-taught Mexican painter.
-Frida Kahlo is the artist of the art movement who also played a vital role in the Surrealism art movement renaissance.
+Frida Kahlo is the artist of the Surrealism art movement who also played a vital role in the Surrealism art movement renaissance.

 Notable works:- Henry Ford Hospital (1932) & The Broken Column (1944).